CodeYourFuture/cyf-hotel-react/README.md

 #### 24. Create a new booking

-**Instructions:** Add a form with `<input>`s for each of the booking fields (first name, surname, title, room id, check in date, check out date) to the bottom of the page.
+**Instructions:** Add a form with `<input>`s for each of the booking fields (first name, surname, email, title, room id, check in date, check out date) and a 'Submit' `<button>` element to the bottom of the page.
 Submitting the form adds the booking to the result table.
 Note that the new booking won't persist if you refresh the page.

 **Test:** When adding a new booking in the form, it should be displayed in the table.